SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 #### Outliers

-As KNN is a distance based algorithm, you could argue that if a data point is a long way away, then it will simply never be selected as one of the neighbours - and this is true - but outliers can still cause us problems here.
-The main issue we face is when we come to scale our input variables, a very important step for a distance based algorithm.

-We don't want any variables to be "bunched up" due to a single outlier value, as this will make it hard to compare their values to the other input variables.
-We should always investigate outliers rigorously - in this case we will simply remove them.

-In this code section, just like we saw when applying Logistic Regression, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
-The results of this can be seen in the table below.
+As KNN models are affected by outliers, because when we scale the data, outliers cause remaining values to be bunched together - far from the outlier values, which may cause problems comparing them to the other input variables.
+Like in previous models, we can use the boxplot method to identify and remove outliers.

 <br>